2019 LAB Requirements and Guidelines

 - Must reside full-time and make work within the Boston Foundation’s catchment area, defined here;

 - Must be at least 18 years old;

-The Boston Foundation will accept LAB applications from groups of artists and collaborators.
-We define a “collaborator” as an artist who is a co-owner of a project and a generative part of the team, with some level of artistic control over the outcome.
+The Boston Foundation welcomes LAB applications from groups of artists and collaborators.
+A “collaborator” is a co-owner of a project and provides creative input.
 A collaborator is NOT someone who provides services on a “work for hire” or independent contractor basis.

-It is NOT required that all collaborators or group members meet the eligibility requirements listed above for artists; however, the primary applicant must meet ALL eligibility requirements (i.e., the primary applicant must reside within the Boston Foundation’s catchment area, not be currently enrolled as an undergraduate student in an arts-related program, be at least 18 years of age, and have had a one-year history of public presentation).
+It is NOT required that all collaborators or group members meet the eligibility requirements listed above for artists; however, the primary applicant must meet ALL eligibility requirements for Individuals.

 To be eligible to apply for LAB, organizational applicants must: